Multimodal learning with graphs: Multimodal Graph Learning in Natural Sciences

-Using similar methods, MGL has also helped answer questions about how groups of molecules will react, and their products \cite{guan2021selectivity,coley2019react,struble2020aromatic,stuyver2021quantum}.
-To predict whether two molecules will react, QM-GNN~\cite{guan2021selectivity}, a quantum mechanic enhanced graph neural network, represents each reactant by its molecular graph with quantum chemistry informed initial representations for every atom and bond.
+Moreover, MGL can help identify chemical products produced by molecules through reactions~\cite{guan2021selectivity,coley2019react,struble2020aromatic,stuyver2021quantum}.
+For example, to predict whether two molecules react, QM-GNN~\cite{guan2021selectivity}, a quantum chemistry-augmented GNN represents each reactant by its molecular graph with chemistry-informed initial representations for every atom and bond.
 After rounds of message passing, the atom representations are updated through a global attention mechanism (Figure \ref{fig:figure_5t}b).
-The attention mechanism uncovers a novel topology where atoms can interact with atoms on other molecules and incorporates the inductive bias that intermolecular interactions between atoms are important to predicting reactivity.
-These representations are then fused with quantum mechanic descriptors such as atomic charges or bond lengths before being used for prediction.
-This integrates structural knowledge about the molecules gained from the graph neural network with domain-specific knowledge known to be relevant to the task at hand, allowing for effective learning with limited training examples \cite{guan2021selectivity}.
-This incorporation of domain knowledge by fusing outputs is a specific example of the $\text{Mix}$ module in MGL (Section \ref{sec:multimodal}, Box \ref{box:mgl_blueprint}).
-These advances in understanding molecules and reactions relate to advances in other emerging areas such as drug screening \cite{stokes2020antibiotic}, molecule generation and design \cite{fu2021differentiable,Mercado2021design,walters2021}, and drug-target interaction \cite{torng2019DTI,moon2021pignet}.
+The attention mechanism uncovers a novel topology where atoms can interact with atoms on other molecules.
+It incorporates a principle from chemistry that intermolecular interactions between particles inform reactivity.
+The final representations are combined with descriptors, such as atomic charges and bond lengths, and used for prediction.
+Such an approach integrates structural knowledge about molecules in a GNN with relevant chemistry knowledge, allowing for accurate prediction on small training datasets~\cite{guan2021selectivity}.
+The inclusion of domain knowledge by fusing GNN outputs illustrates the $\text{Mix}$ module in MGL (Section \ref{sec:multimodal}, Box \ref{box:mgl_blueprint}).
+Graph learning on molecules created new opportunities for virtual drug screening~\cite{stokes2020antibiotic}, molecule generation and design~\cite{fu2021differentiable,Mercado2021design,walters2021}, and drug target identification~\cite{torng2019DTI,moon2021pignet}.

-\xhdr{Multimodal Graph Learning in Biology}
+\xhdrd{Multimodal Graph Learning in Biology}